 Root canal treatment involves removing the nerve and blood vessels (known as the pulp) inside the tooth.
 This treatment is necessary to save the tooth when the pulp is infected and dead because of decay or trauma from an accident or fall.

 You may not feel any pain in the early stages of the infection.
-In some cases, your tooth could darken in color which may mean that the nerve of the tooth has died or is dying.
+In some cases, your tooth could darken in colour which may mean that the nerve of the tooth has died or is dying.

 Some indications of the need for root canal treatment include: